EU AI Act · Article 50 in force · marking deadline 2 December 2026

 Compliance drifts: widgets update, exports strip metadata, new channels launch unlabeled.
 Scheduled re-scans catch it before anyone else does.

-One scanner.
-Every AI-disclosure rulebook.
+One scanner for every AI-disclosure rulebook.

-Laws differ; the check is the same: is the required disclosure actually there?
+Laws differ; the check is the same: is the required disclosure there?
 DisclosureProof grades one scan against every rulebook that applies to you.

 At launch

-EU AI Act — Article 50
+EU AI Act: Article 50

 Next

-Publishers — NY FAIR News Act
+Publishers: NY FAIR News Act

 AI-generated news content disclosure for outlets operating in New York, alongside Article 50(4)'s public-interest text rule.